-In early fall, I waved goodbye to the last monarch butterflies that hatched in my garden.
-They’re about to migrate south—the only butterfly to migrate as birds do!
+In early fall, I wave goodbye to the last monarch butterflies that hatch in my garden.
+They’re about to migrate south—the only butterflies to migrate as birds do!
 Learn more about this amazing phenomenon—and what food our precious monarchs need along their journey.

 It may take as many as five generations for monarchs to complete a migration south.
 Imagine flying over 3,000 miles with the Sun as your guide, traveling about 50 miles a day.
 The eastern population, which makes up the bulk of the monarch population in North America, travels from as far north as southern Canada down south to the border regions of Texas and Mexico, arriving at their roosting sites in November, where they’ll hibernate for the winter.
 There are also some monarchs that live west of the Rockies, which instead gather in southern California.

 I’m blessed with plenty of the orange and black pollinators for months, from March until October, thanks to my plentiful Ascelpias tuberosa—orange milkweed (also called butterflyweed).

 Monarchs normally produce four generations or life cycles in one calendar year, and they go through four stages during one generation.
 The four stages of the monarch butterfly life cycle are the egg, the larva (caterpillar), the pupa (chrysalis), and the adult butterfly.
 The four generations are actually four different butterflies going through these four stages during one year until it is time to start over again with stage one and generation one.

 The arrival of the first Monarch butterflies in the spring heralds a season full of color and interest in gardens.
 Photo courtesy of the USDA.